arpansahu/geek_glasses/Readme.md

-# Geek Glasses | Dajngo Custom Auth User Model from AbstractBaseUser
+# Geek Glasses | Django Custom Auth User Model from AbstractBaseUser
 This project is implementation for the following topics related to technologies used with Django

 -Implemented Complete Auth Using Custom Auth Model.